manleydev/minecraft-cdk/README.md

-# Welcome to your CDK Go project!
+# Minecraft AWS CDK Deployment

-This is a blank project for Go development with CDK.
+This is a project for deploying Minecraft servers with the CDK.

 **NOTICE**: Go support is still in Developer Preview.
 This implies that APIs may change while we address early feedback from the community.
 We would love to hear